vatsalmehta2001/MLPapers_scraper-summarizer/README.md

 A web application that scrapes recent Machine Learning research papers from arXiv and generates summaries using either OpenAI or Claude API.
 This project demonstrates how to implement a resilient AI-powered system that can seamlessly switch between different language model providers.

+## Project Motivation

+I created this project to address a personal pain point.
+As I started building ML projects both for university assignments and personal skill improvement, I found myself spending excessive time searching through research papers to find useful techniques and stay current with the industry.

+This tool automates the most time-consuming parts:
+1. Discovering new papers in specific ML categories
+2. Reading and understanding technical papers quickly
+3. Extracting the key contributions and methodologies

+By scraping papers from arXiv and leveraging AI to generate comprehensive summaries directly from the full PDF content, this project has significantly cut down the labor involved in staying up-to-date with ML research.

 ## Key Features

 - **Dual API Support**: Integration with both OpenAI and Claude APIs, with fallback options if one service is unavailable
+- **Full PDF Analysis**: Extracts text directly from research paper PDFs to generate more comprehensive and accurate summaries
 - **Automated Scraping**: Retrieves recent ML research papers from arXiv based on categories and keywords
 - **AI Summarization**: Generates concise, structured summaries of complex research papers
 - **Provider Selection**: Choose which AI model to use for summarization through an intuitive admin interface